 Fatigue risk management involves operators and pilots taking steps to manage increasing levels of fatigue so that it does not result in a safety risk.

-In April 2013, we introduced new rules which require the management of pilot fatigue.
+In April 2013, we introduced new rules for operators and pilots which require the management of pilot fatigue.
 The new rules better reflect modern flying conditions, scientific understanding of human performance limitations and advances in technology.
-Operators must submit their draft operations manual amendments or an FRMS application to CASA by 31 October 2016.
-Operators must complete their transition to the new rules by 1 May 2017.

 The fatigue rules